Skip to main content

 Set alert retry intervals (5–30 min), total attempts (up to 5), and a response SLA (20 min–2 hours, default 45 min).

-When an alert goes out, the on-call technician can acknowledge it by replying to the call or text, or taking no action which passes the alert to the next person in the rotation.
+When an alert goes out, the contact technician can acknowledge it by replying to the call or text, or taking no action which passes the alert to the next person in the rotation.
 If no one acknowledges after all attempts, the final escalation group receives an email notification.
-On-call rotations are best suited for situations where immediate awareness matters but a full work order workflow isn’t necessary — such as security teams handling lockouts, internal staff managing parking disputes, or teams receiving alerts for non-maintenance events like power outages.
+Contact rotations are best suited for situations where immediate awareness matters but a full work order workflow isn’t necessary — such as security teams handling lockouts, internal staff managing parking disputes, or teams receiving alerts for non-maintenance events like power outages.

 Why This Matters

-On-call rotations close the gap between a resident submitting an issue and the right person being aware of it — in real time, without manual intervention.
+Contact rotations close the gap between a resident submitting an issue and the right person being aware of it — in real time, without manual intervention.
 Here’s why that matters for your team:

 Faster response, fewer gaps